 Transarterial chemoembolisation (TACE)

 It is common to have a fever the day after the procedure, but this usually passes quickly.
-You may feel some pain, which can be controlled with medicines.
-Some people feel tired or report flu-like symptoms for up to a week after the procedure.
+You may have nausea and vomiting, or feel some pain, which can be controlled with medicines.
+Some people may feel tired or have flu-like symptoms for up to a week after the procedure.

 View the Cancer Council NSW editorial policy.